Green That Life

 Avoid single-use plastic storage bags.
 These days there are so many durable, reusable alternatives.

 • Silicone baggies.
 Stasher brand has a wide variety of sizes and colors and contains no BPA, PVC, or latex.
 They have an air-tight, pinch-lock seal to keep food fresh to store and marinade.
-Dishwasher and microwave safe.
+Dishwasher- and microwave-safe.

 • PEVA Baggies.
 Rezip storage bags.
 They look and feel like zip-top baggies, but they’re made from FDA-grade PEVA (BPA and lead-free).
 Perfect for snacks and sandwiches.